 And then back to London to take pictures, cook dinner and now sit down to write!
 Man, I feel tired just telling you about it…

 So, now to the jumping part!
-I had pledge to take part in the challenge and decided that a jumpsuit would be a really great outfit for my reunion, so killing two birds with one stone!
-Plus, it has one more additional interesting feature: it’s made out of an old wedding dress that I got on eBay and it turned out to be jersey, not a woven fabric as I had initially imagine.
+I had pledged to take part in the challenge and decided that a jumpsuit would be a really great outfit for my reunion, so killing two birds with one stone!
+Plus, it has one more additional interesting feature: it’s made out of an old wedding dress that I got on eBay and it turned out to be jersey, not a woven fabric as I had initially imagined.
 In any case, I am not one to waste, so I unpicked the skirt and used the fabric for this project.

 Now let’s get down to business…

 Cutting and Fitting notes: